-Enclave is very author-friendly.
-From a personal connection to the publisher, Steve Laube, to contracts that are favorable to the author we are a fellowship of Christians who write fiction.
-Whether you’re one of our authors or not, Steve Laube wants to help you improve at the craft of writing fiction.
-He travels the nation every year teaching at writers conferences.
-He is looking forward to meeting you.
+Enclave Publishing is very author-friendly.
+From a personal connection to the publisher, Steve Laube, to contracts that are favorable to the author, we are a fellowship of Christians who write fiction.
+Whether you’re one of our authors or not, we want to help you improve at the craft of writing fiction.

 Writers Guidelines for Enclave Publishing